Skip to main content

 Within certain limits, the funds in your 401(k) plan can be rolled over directly to your new employer’s retirement plan without penalty.
 Alternatively, you can roll your funds directly to an individual retirement account (IRA).

-Generally, you must begin taking required minimum distributions from 401(k) plans no later than April 1 of the year after you reach age 73 (for individuals who reach age 72 after December 31, 2022).
-If you attained age 72 in 2022 or earlier, you are already required to take annual RMDs.
-The RMD age will rise to 75 in 2033.
+Generally, you must begin taking required minimum distributions from 401(k) plans no later than April 1 of the year after you reach age 73 (75 if age 73 is reached after December 31, 2032).
 Distributions from regular 401(k) plans are taxed as ordinary income and may be subject to a 10% federal tax penalty if withdrawn before age 59½, unless an exception applies.

 A 401(k) plan can be a great way to save for retirement, especially if your employer offers matching contributions.
 If you are eligible to participate in a 401(k) plan, you should take advantage of the opportunity, even if you have to start by contributing a small percentage of your salary.
 This type of plan can form the basis for a sound retirement funding strategy.